Rhode Island Elder Law Attorney - Conservatorship

 The process for appointing a conservator is very similar to the process for appointing a guardian.
-Our attorney files a petition with the court that includes facts showing the respondent is financially incapable and has money and property with a combined value of over $10,000.
+Our attorney files a petition with the court that includes facts showing the respondent is financially incapable and has money and property with amounting to a total determined by law.
 In many cases, the petition asks the court to appoint both a guardian and a conservator.
 The respondent has to be personally served with a copy of the petition together with a notice about his or her rights.
 Copies of the petition and notices about the conservatorship case have to be mailed to the respondent's closest relative(s) and to other people and agencies required by the law.
 The respondent can object to the conservatorship or to the proposed conservator.
 Other people can also object.
 Objections are only filed in a small number of cases.

 If the petition is for a conservator only, the judge generally does not appoint a court visitor.
 If no objections have been made, the judge will usually sign an order appointing the conservator.
 Once a conservator has been appointed, the respondent is called the protected person.